wpengine/hwptoolkit/docs/plugins/wpgraphql-logging/index.md

 ### Filtering Logs

-You can filter logs by:
+You can also filter logs with the following filters:

 1. Level
 2. Start Date
 3. End Date

+> \[!NOTE]
+> Indexes have been added to the level and datetime column for the database handler to help improve performance.

 ![Admin View with Filters](screenshots/admin_view_filters.png)